How we make Fruity Parachutes

 Parachut shroud conection

 The shroud connection pattern we use is called a "hand bag" closure.
-Rather than each shroud line connecting as a simple loop to the seam next to it, the lines connect from one side of the chute to the other.
-If you picture the chute being folded like a taco, the shroud lines connect from the seam on one side to the seam on the other side.
+Rather than each shroud line connecting as a simple loop to the seam next to it, the lines connect from one side of the parachute to the other.
+If you picture the parachute being folded like a taco, the shroud lines connect from the seam on one side to the seam on the other side.
 This lets the lines be more easily untangled if the bridle slips through the lines.
 You can also easily undo the bridle and untangle the lines.
 Please email us if you want some tips on how to do this.

 Bridle